DFelps/Vaulty/README.md

 # Vaulty

-Vaulty é um gerenciador de senhas e cofre digital local para desktop, desenvolvido com **Electron + Vue**.
+Vaulty is a local-first desktop password manager built with **Electron and Vue**.

-Todos os dados permanecem no dispositivo do usuário e são protegidos por **chave mestra**, **criptografia local** e controles de sessão.
+All data is stored on the user's device and protected using a **master key**, **local encryption**, and session-based security controls.

 ---

-## Recursos
+## Features

-- Cofre local protegido por chave mestra
+- Local encrypted vault protected by a master key
-- Bloqueio automático por inatividade
+- Automatic lock on inactivity
-- Cadastro de senhas e textos seguros
+- Store passwords and secure notes
-- Busca e categorias
+- Search and category organization
-- Gerador de senha forte
+- Strong password generator
-- Backup criptografado
+- Encrypted backups
-- Recovery Key
+- Recovery key support
-- Integração Google Drive (opcional)
+- Optional Google Drive backup integration

 ---